-Working with Hamilton Maurer International (HMI) of the U.S., Solar Heat and Power (SHAP) of Italy is providing the design of a pilot-scale downdraft dry-ash, single-stage, fixed bed gasifier for the reburning project.
-The design work, initiated in mid-2008, was completed in late-2008.
 Biomass fuels are generally more reactive and have higher moisture content than coal.
-The raw gas conversion efficiency of the single-stage fixed-bed gasifier [2] is in the range of 80 to 90 percent of the energy feed being delivered to the reburning zone as gas and pyrolysis liquids depending on the moisture content of the fuel.
-The syngas is expected to result in a significant NO_x reduction in the reburning zone and the intent of the research is to establish the operational requirements to optimize (maximize) the NO_x reduction.
+The raw gas conversion efficiency of the single-stage fixed-bed gasifier is in the range of 80 to 90 percent of the energy feed being delivered to the reburning zone as gas and pyrolysis liquids, depending on the moisture content of the fuel [3].
+The syngas is expected to result in a significant NO_x reduction in the reburning zone, and the intent of the research is to establish the operational requirements to optimize (maximize) the NO_x reduction.

 The composition of the syngas, which is delivered to the reburning zone, will be continuously monitored by using CEMs.
-An Electrostatic Gas Cleaning System (EGCS) designed and supplied by HMI will be used to remove tar and moisture from the sampled raw gasification products to produce a clean gas sample for the CEM measurements.
+An Electrostatic Gas Cleaning System (EGCS) designed and supplied by Hamilton Maurer International, Inc. (HMI) will be used to remove tar and moisture from the sampled raw gasification products to produce a clean gas sample for the CEM measurements.
 The EGCS first cools the raw gas sample to nominally 100 °F to insure that all pyrolysis liquids (tars) are condensed within the gas sample (10 L/min sample flow).
-The tar droplets (aerosol) are completely removed (99.99%) from the sampled gas using electrostatics by the EGCS based on HMI's demonstrated wet electrostatic precipitator design [2].
+The tar droplets (aerosol) are completely removed (99.99%) from the sampled gas using electrostatics by the EGCS based on HMI's demonstrated wet electrostatic precipitator design [3].
 The gas is further dried and filtered prior to delivery to the CEMs.
 The tar/water mixture removed by the EGCS is collected and the water separated from the tar prior to preparing the tar sample for ultimate analysis.
-The analysis will provide heating value and the elemental composition of the oil/tar component of the biogas, which will be used for calculating the mass and energy balance of the gasification process and the detailed composition of the reburn fuel.
-The tar fog created by the gasifier and injected into the combustor is important because it is expected to significantly enhance the NO_x reduction via the tar's high reactivity within the reburning zone as demonstrated by early biogas reburn work performed for ENEL in Italy by Ansaldo Ricerche which motivated this IMET-U.S. EPA collaboration.
+The analysis will provide heating value and the elemental composition of the oil/tar component of the syngas, which will be used for calculating the mass and energy balance of the gasification process and the detailed composition of the reburn fuel.
+The tar fog created by the gasifier and injected into the combustor is important because it is expected to significantly enhance the NO_x reduction via the tar's high reactivity within the reburning zone as demonstrated by early syngas reburn work performed for ENEL in Italy by Ansaldo Ricerche which motivated this IMET-U.S. EPA collaboration.
 Those bench-scale tests resulted in a NO_x reduction of 70% or greater.

 The reburning process is designed to be operated at a nominal 20% heat input provided by the reburning fuel produced from gasification of biomass.
 The energy fraction of the tars contained within the raw product gas will be included in the total energy delivered with the syngas to the reburning zone.
 The tar content (fraction in the raw product gas) and the tar composition will be biofuel specific.
-It is anticipated that the tar content in the raw product gases will range from a high of 30% to a low of 10%.
 The biomass gasification unit is designed to be operated at a nominal rate of 140 to 170 lb/hr of biowaste fuels with a heating value in the range of 4,000 to 7,000 Btu/lb to deliver nominally 0.8 MMBtu/hr heat input required by the reburning process in the MPCRF furnace.